HiveMQ Edge Protocol Adapters

 </protocol-adapters>

-As next step, you can configure to read an OPC UA nodeId from the server and publish it to an MQTT topic.
+As a next step, you can configure to read an OPC UA nodeId from the server and publish it to an MQTT topic.

 OPC UA to MQTT: Northbound